 Some activities take up 2 or multiple activity slots.
-This is noted in our activity catalogue In addition to your daytime activity slots, you may wish to add night activities.
+This is noted on our website activities page.
+In addition to your daytime activity slots, you may wish to add night activities.
 These are in addition to the daytime activity slots.

-Step 3: ACTIVITY GROUPS LIST
+Step 3: ACTIVITY GROUP SIZES